-We Are Liable For C-Cube's Pre-Merger Tax Liabilities, Including Tax Liabilities Resulting From The Spin-Off Of Its Semiconductor Business.
+We Are Liable For C-Cube's Pre-Merger Liabilities, Including Liabilities Resulting From The Spin-Off Of Its Semiconductor Business.

 Under the terms of the merger agreement with C-Cube, Harmonic is generally liable for C-Cube's pre-merger liabilities.
-As of December 31, 2006, approximately \$9.1 million of pre-merger liabilities remained outstanding and are included in accrued liabilities.
+As of March 30, 2007, approximately \$6.7 million of pre-merger liabilities remained outstanding and are included in accrued liabilities.
 We are working with LSI Logic, which acquired C-Cube's spun-off semiconductor business in June 2001 and assumed its obligations, to develop an approach to settle these obligations, a process which has been underway since the merger in 2000.
-These liabilities represent estimates of C-Cube's pre-merger obligations to various authorities in 11 countries.
+These liabilities represent estimates of C-Cube's pre-merger obligations to various authorities in 9 countries.
 Harmonic paid \$2.4 million in January 2007, but is unable to predict when the remaining obligations will be paid.
 The full amount of the estimated obligations has been classified as a current liability.
 To the extent that these obligations are finally settled for less than the amounts provided, Harmonic is required, under the terms of the merger agreement, to refund the difference to LSI Logic.
-Conversely, if the settlements are more than the remaining \$6.7 million pre-merger liability after the January 2007 payment, LSI Logic is obligated to reimburse Harmonic.
+Conversely, if the settlements are more than the remaining \$6.7 million pre-merger liability, LSI Logic is obligated to reimburse Harmonic.